Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB128', 'Creating a Set of Tests to Run in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB128.aspx">KB128</a> Creating a Set of Tests to Run in Rapise

-This guide describes how you manage groups of Rapise tests together in situations where you are not  using SpiraTest test sets.
+This guide describes how you manage groups of Rapise tests together in situations where you are notВ  using SpiraTest test sets.

 ### <a onclick="return RegisterKbClick('KB129', 'Using Dynamic Linked Library (DLLs) in Test Scripts')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB129.aspx">KB129</a> Using Dynamic Linked Library (DLLs) in Test Scripts